Stretching the Almighty Dollar When Selling Your Home

 - Small cosmetic touches like cabinet hardware, door handles or light fixture upgrades.

 I bought and sold my 3rd home with Janet Organ out of Kansas City.
 She was instrumental in my transition from Indianapolis, IN to Kansas City and the moving from Kansas City to Sioux Falls, SD.
 When going into our purchase in Kansas City, she was able to show us 22 homes in less than 3 days.
 It was exhausting!
+Some of the homes we were well prepared for sale.
+Some people staged their home for sale and got it ready for us.
+Some did not.
 We actually ended up buying the first home she took us to, and it was actually her listing as well.

 Janet’s short list of what you can do to increase your homes perceived value was similar to Chelsea’s but she added a little more detail to it.
 Cleaning doesn’t just mean vacuuming your home, it means cleaning and de-cluttering your garage, closets, and even your basement.
 Replacing the hardware on your front door and repainting the door.
 This is the entry into the home and it needs to be seamless!
 If the realtor can’t unlock your door, it’s going to set off an internal alarm with the potential buyers that if the door lock doesn’t work, what about the rest of the house?